Support

 All applicants shall be notified by email.

-Required documentation
+Required documents

 Interested applicants should provide:

-• a cover letter
+• a cover letter;

-• Photocopy of the applicant’s ID card
+• Photocopy of the applicant’s ID card;

-• a healthcare registration certificate (social security affiliation statements) issued by the relevant social security body
+• a healthcare registration certificate (social security affiliation statements) issued by the relevant social security body;

-• a curriculum vitae and an updated bibliography of the applicant
+• a curriculum vitae and an updated bibliography of the applicant;

-• a letter of intent describing the writing project and the workshop themes (3 to 5 DIN A4 pages)
+• a letter of intent describing the writing project and the workshop themes (3 to 5 DIN A4 pages);

-• an Art portfolio including visuals, texts, press reviews
+• an Art portfolio including visuals, texts, press reviews;

-• Works, documents, texts already produced
+• Works, documents, texts already produced.

 Only complete forms submitted before the deadline shall be considered.

-The writer’s obligations
+The laureate’s obligations

-At the end of the residency, the writer is required to submit a detailed report to Kultur | lx, which shall be shared with the Literarisches Colloquium Berlin, the National Literature Archives, and the Lëtzebuerger Bicherfrënn – Les Amis du Livre a.s.b.l.
+At the end of the residency, the laureate is required to submit a detailed report to Kultur | lx, which shall be shared with the Literarisches Colloquium Berlin, the National Literature Archives, and the Lëtzebuerger Bicherfrënn – Les Amis du Livre a.s.b.l.
 Failure to submit the report may lead to Kultur | lx demanding full or partial reimbursement of the grant.

-The writer consents that information about him/her (bibliography, excerpts) may be published on the website and in the communication materials published by Kultur | lx.
+The laureate consents that information about him/her (bibliography, excerpts) may be published on the website and in the communication materials published by Kultur | lx.

 Payment of the grant